-D. Demounting the Pump
+D Demounting the Pump

 If for any reason, it becomes necessary to remove the pump from the system, be sure to take the proper precautions for personnel and equipment safety.
 First of all, turn the control unit to the off condition.
 Then, remove the high voltage connector from the pump.
-At this point it is a good idea to remove the magnet from the pump to reduce the weight of the pump assemble.
-Then make sure that the pump is properly supported before starting to remove the bolts from the connection flange.
+At this point it is a good idea to remove the magnet from the pump to ease handling.
 Also, it is not a good idea to let the system up to atmospheric pressure by removing the sputter-ion pump, because any loose material around the gasket may be swept into the system.
-Loosen slightly all the bolt/nut combinations before completely removing any of the bolts.
+The system should be vented prior to the removal of the ion pump.
+On flanged pumps, loosen all the bolt/nut combinations slightly before completely removing any of the bolts.

-E. Factory Maintenance
+E Factory Maintenance